-The charity’s logo was designed by a superbly creative woman called Rayne, the cousin of a committee member who offered her graphic design expertise for no charge.
+The charity’s logo was created by a graphic designer called Rayne, the cousin of a committee member who generously offered her expertise and time at no cost.

 This website was created with content from committee members and medical professionals, but was made possible due to the technical expertise of Gideon, a digital marketing expert who gave his time and knowledge to guide the project, provide advice and bring the necessary additional technical know how to create a great result.

-In both of these cases, our friendly network found out that we were in need of some help and offered their skills and expertise, but just as importantly, they gave us their time.
+In both of these cases, our friendly network found out that we were in need of some help and offered their skills and technical capabilities, but just as importantly, they gave us their time.

 If you have a little free time, or skills you think could be of use to the charity in any way, we would love to hear from you.
 Are you interested in social media, good at organising events, or a whizz with IT?
 Do you have legal expertise which could be useful to other members or have you got experience of fundraising?

 We are a friendly and welcoming team.
 Get in touch with us by emailing firstname.lastname@example.org.